NervosEducationHub/EducationHubArticles/block_time_in_blockchain_(explainCKBot)/index.md

 ---
-title: 'What is Block Time in Blockchain?'
+title: 'What is Block Time in Blockchain?
+A Complete Guide'
 coverImage: 'images/image1.png'
 category: Popular
 subtitle: 'Blockchain technology, with its potential to revolutionize various sectors, has garnered significant attention over the years.'